 Eastern philosophy includes the various philosophies of Asia, including Indian philosophy, Chinese philosophy, Iranian philosophy, Japanese philosophy and Korean philosophy.
-Central to our focus will be the thought of Confucius, Mencius, Tao Tzu, and the Buddha.
+Central to our focus will be the thought

 PHI 311 History of Ancient Western Philosophy (3)

 In Western philosophy, the spread of Christianity through the Roman Empire marked the end of Hellenistic philosophy and ushered in the beginnings of Medieval philosophy.
 We will begin with the pre-Socratic philosophers, journey through Socrates, Plato and Aristotle, and end just short of Rene' Descartes and the Enlightenment (This course is a requirement for PHI 312 and has the prerequisite of REL 201).